Postbankruptcy Discrimination: What Is and Isn't Allowed

 Whether a private entity can discriminate against you because you filed for bankruptcy depends on the context.

-Private employers may not fire you or otherwise discriminate against you solely because you filed for bankruptcy.
+Private employers may not fire or discriminate against you solely because you filed for bankruptcy.
 While the law expressly prohibits employers from firing you, it is unclear whether the act prohibits employers from refusing to hire you because you went through bankruptcy.
-For example, one recent appellate court held that the bankruptcy rules do not prohibit employers from denying someone a job because the person had filed bankruptcy.
+For example, one recent appellate court held that the bankruptcy rules do not prohibit employers from denying someone a job because the person had filed for bankruptcy.

-When Private Entities May Consider Your Bankruptcy
+When Private Entities Can Consider Your Bankruptcy

-If you suffer illegal discrimination because of your bankruptcy, you can sue in state court or in the bankruptcy court.
-You'll probably need the assistance of an attorney.
+If a private employer refuses to hire you because of a poor credit history—not because you filed for bankruptcy—you might have little recourse.
+If you suffer illegal discrimination because of your bankruptcy, you can sue in state court or the bankruptcy court.
+You'll probably need the assistance of a bankruptcy attorney.

 Get Professional Help